 All accepted articles are published bi-monthly around 25th of January, March, May, July, September and November, each year in full text on the Internet.

-No submission and peer-reviewing charges are required.
-However, the publication costs are covered through article processing charges (APCs) per Scienceline Publication rules.
-There is a modest APC of 120 Euro(€) editor fee for the processing of each primary accepted paper (1000-4000 words) to encourage high-quality submissions.
-APCs are only charged for articles that pass the pre-publication checks and are published.
-A surcharge will be placed on any article that is over 4000 words in length to cover the considerable additional processing costs.
+No peer-reviewing charges are required.
+However, there is a 150 Euro(€) editor fee for the processing of each primary accepted paper.
 Payment can be made by credit card, bank transfer, money order or check.
 Instruction for payment is sent during publication process as soon as manuscript is accepted.
-Meanwhile, this journal encourages the academic institutions in low-income countries to publish high quality scientific results, free of charges.
+Meanwhile, this journal encourage the academic institutions in low-income countries to publish high quality scientific results, free of charges.

 The Waiver policy